grrrrreg/ASNator/README.md

 	- ```isValidAutNum(aut_Num)```: tells you if an (int) ASN is valid or not according to 16 adn 32 bit ASNs allocations - handy for filter() functional programming

 # API mode usage example:
+## json output mode
+By default, the output *content-type* is a valid *application/json*, the command below gives an input, showing a request that has been issued with both valid and invalid aut-nums

 ```curl http://127.0.0.1:8080/asn/65637,5000000000,12822,5511/ | jq .```

 Returns: